bayareala8s/training/non-technical/product/README.md

 1. **Architecture and Design:**
    - How do you approach designing scalable and resilient systems for a new product?

-Certainly!
 Here are comprehensive answers to the question, "How do you approach designing scalable and resilient systems for a new product?":

 ### Answer 1:
 **Understanding Requirements and Constraints:**